 If you listen to music while you run (or any other time, but let's pretend this is a fitness post) you have probably encountered this phenomenon:

-The song lyrics are difficult to hear, and sometimes the words you "hear" in fact sound quite silly.
+The song lyrics are difficult to make out, and sometimes the words you "hear" sound quite silly.
 But you rack your brain for alternatives and it still really sounds like those are the actual words!
 Later you discover what the real lyrics are, and of course your goofy version was totally wrong.

 Cranky Fitness does not pretend to be the first to discover the humor in "mondegreens," or misheard song lyrics.
-Google the phrase and you will find bazillions of hilarious examples.
+Google a bit and you will find bazillions of hilarious examples.

-However, does anyone else find it irritating that most of these collections are based on the premise that the listener actually thought the silly lyrics were the real ones?
+However, does anyone else find it annoying that most of these collections are based on the premise that the listener actually thought the silly lyrics were the real ones?

 Isn't it funny enough that the Creedence Clearwater lyrics "There's a Bad Moon on the Rise" sound so much like "There's a Bathroom on the Right" that you could almost swear that's what they were singing?
 Do sensible adults really have to pretend that they believed a song that hit Number 2 on the Billboard charts was written about the location of a restroom facility?